BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/038TextgamesFoobarv2.md

 ## Take Item

-Create an array to store the player's inventory.
+Create an array named backpack to store the player's inventory.

-Create a function named takeItem() that requires one argument: roomNumber.
-This function appends the itemArray[roomNumber] to the player's inventory.
-Next, it sets the itemArray[roomNumber] equal to False.
+Create a function named takeItem() that requires 3 arguments: roomArray, roomNumber, backpackArray.
+If the roomArray[roomNumber][item] is equal to None, then just return the backpackArray.
+Otherwise, append the roomArray[roomNumber][item] to the player's backpackArray.
+Next, set the roomArray[roomNumber][item] equal to None.
+Returns the backpackArray.

 Update the main() function in 3 places...

   - After printing the room description, print the player's inventory.

-  - Add to the line that says "Type n,s,e,w or quit" so that it includes "take"
+  - Update the line that says "Type n,s,e,w or quit" so that it includes "take"

-  - If the userInput equals take, then call the takeItem() function with location as an argument.
+  - If the userInput equals "take", then call the takeItem() function with all the required arguments.

 ## Special Rooms